centralstatz/mking-survey/README.md

   + App is now live on Posit Connect Cloud: https://0194aaac-8a80-73ac-40c1-e3c77b2dd524.share.connect.posit.cloud/
 * Now the (live) app imports the updated Google Sheets dataset, allows filtering by question, and displays the results in a bar plot + a table
   + Need to work on updating results (e.g., with a "refresh" button)

+  ## 1/29/2025
+  * Added a dependency for `bslib` to facilitate dashboard appearance
+  * Added an `actionButton` that can be clicked to refresh the most recent data on demand

+  ## 1/30/2025
+  * Added a dependency on `tidyr` and `dplyr` to facilitate data manipulation
+  * Added dependency on `forcats` for nicer plot display
+  * Added the following components:
+    + Card to tabulate to responses
+    + Plot to view response times
+    + Interactive bar plot to show distribution of responses for the selected question
+    + Collapsible table to view tabular data